Santa Barbara Vegan Wine Trail + travel guide - Updated for 2022

 [Updated November 2022] Your guide to the best vegan-friendly wineries and food in Santa Barbara.
 I've also built an interactive map, the Vegan Wine Trail, that shows you where all these gems are for easy drinking as well as plant-based dining...plus some of the best where-the-locals-go shopping so you won't get caught in any tourist traps.

 Santa Barbara is an incredible destination for many reasons—the beach, the hiking…and of course the award-winning wine.

-Whether you’re vacationing, or a local wanting to venture outside of your go-to spots, this vegan-friendly Santa Barbara wine guide has you covered.
-(And, we even made a Vegan Wine Trail on a handy Google Map linked below.)
-And what better way to discover some of the best wine being produced in California than to create your very own urban wine tasting adventure.
+Whether you’re vacationing, or a local wanting to venture outside of your go-to spots, this vegan-friendly Santa Barbara wine guide has you covered not only with wine-tasting room recommendations, but also vegan-friendly dining!
+(And, I even made a Vegan Wine Trail on a handy Google Map linked below.)
+And what better way to discover some of the best wine being produced in California than to create your very own urban wine-tasting adventure.

 Drinking wine is nice, but that’s only part of the experience.
 The other part is the experience itself: learning a wine’s unique history; absorbing a bit of wine education; and taking a moment to slow down and partake in the art of the taste.
 For this, you must go wine tasting.
 Santa Barbara is arguably the best place to do exactly that.